Lukan444/RPG-Archivist/cline_docs/currentTask.md

-# Current Task: AI-Powered Session Analysis Implementation
+# Current Task: AI-Assisted Storytelling Tools Implementation

 ## Current Objective
-Implement AI-powered session analysis for RPG session transcriptions, including summary generation, key points extraction, character insights, plot developments, sentiment analysis, and topic extraction.
+Implement AI-assisted storytelling tools for RPG sessions, including chat functionality with AI Brain for current sessions and tools for extracting information from past sessions to update the database through the proposal system.

 ## Context
 This task is part of Phase 4 (AI Integration) from the project roadmap.
-It builds upon the previously implemented audio recording and transcription functionality to provide valuable insights and analysis of RPG sessions.
-This helps game masters and players better understand and track their campaigns, character interactions, and plot developments.
+It builds upon the previously implemented AI-powered session analysis functionality to provide storytelling assistance for game masters and players.
+This helps enhance the RPG experience by providing real-time suggestions, lore extraction, and database updates based on session content.

-## Completed Steps
-1. ✅ Created data models for session analysis
-2. ✅ Implemented session analysis repository
-3. ✅ Created session analysis service with processing capabilities
-4. ✅ Implemented controllers and routes for session analysis API
-5. ✅ Created frontend components for displaying analysis results
-6. ✅ Implemented summary generation and key points extraction
-7. ✅ Added character insights and interaction analysis
-8. ✅ Implemented plot development extraction
-9. ✅ Added sentiment analysis with timeline visualization
-10. ✅ Implemented topic extraction and relevance scoring
-11. ✅ Created interactive analysis UI with synchronized audio playback
-12. ✅ Added integration with existing transcription functionality

-## Current Progress
+## Previous Task Completion
-The AI-powered session analysis functionality has been fully implemented.
+The previous task (AI-Powered Session Analysis) has been fully completed.
 The system now supports:

 - Automatic analysis of session transcriptions
 - Summary generation for quick session overview